How to Apply - Nonresident Tuition Fees Exemption - (AB540)

 Nonresident Tuition Fees Exemption

-Effective January 1, 2002, Assembly Bill (540) creates an exemption from payment of nonresident tuition fees for nonresident students who have attended a California high school for a minimum of three years and have graduated from that high school or attained the equivalent High School Equivalency Certificate issued by the California Department of Education .
-Please also visit http://www.sfsu.edu/~finaid/ab540/ for complete information on AB540.
+Effective January 1, 2002, Assembly Bill (540) created an exemption from payment of nonresident tuition fees for nonresident students.
+AB2000 has amened AB540 criteria.
+Please also visit www.sfsu.edu/~finaid/ab540/ for complete information on AB540.

 HOW TO APPLY: